 Guidelines for Providing Patient Care During Clinical Experiences Abroad

-Before heading off to gain clinical experience abroad, you might want to take a look at the guidelines, provided by the AAMC and ADEA, for providing patient care outside of the US.
+Before agreeing to participate in clinical experience abroad, consult these guidelines for providing patient care outside of the US.
 These two governing bodies have carefully considered the potential issues you might face.